-The Company's audit committee is currently composed of three Independent Nonexecutive Directors.
+The Company's audit committee is currently composed of three Independent Non-executive Directors.
 The primary duties of the audit committee are to (i) review the Group's annual reports, financial statements, interim reports and to provide advice and comments thereon to the Board; and (ii) review and supervise the financial reporting process and internal control procedures of the Group.
-The audit committee has reviewed the unaudited interim results of the Group for the six-month period ended 30 June 2016.
+The audit committee has reviewed the interim report of the Group for the six-month period ended 30 June 2016.